elton-develcode/CalculadoraReact/README.md

 </br>

 Any system that needs some configuration other than the default.
-A simple example is the translation setting that varies by country.
 </br></br>

 ## Getting started